konstin/github-wikidata-bot/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-Update Wikidata and Wikipedia entries using metadata from GitHub.
+Update Wikidata entries using metadata from GitHub.

 For free software projects with a GitHub repository listed in Wikidata, this script will perform the following steps,